svervs/Push4Bitwig-BWTheme/README.md

 The version in GitHub might always be in an alpha or beta state, you have been warned!

-The GitHub Version is compatible with 1.1.6.
+The GitHub Version is compatible with 1.2 Beta 1.
+Note: THIS IS EXPERIMENTAL!
 The version on my Homepage is compatible with 1.1.6.